Maasin: Climate

-Even though March–May is considered hot and dry with temperatures ranging from 22 to 32 °C, in general terms, the province actually has no dry season.
+Even though March–May is considered hot and dry with temperatures ranging from 22 to 32 °C, in general terms, the city, like much of eastern Philippines, relatively has no dry season.
 This is due to rainfall more or less, distributed throughout the year.
 June to October is mostly rainy; whereas, November to February is cool with temperatures ranging from 22 to 28 °C. Year round, average humidity is about 76%.

 Barangays

 Maasin City is politically subdivided into 70 barangays.
+Each barangay consists of puroks and some have sitios.